Rostov Veliky railway station

-Rostov-Yaroslavsky (until 1904 was known as Rostov) is the passenger railway station in Rostov Veliky (Yaroslavl Oblast, Russia) and a stop along the Trans-Siberian Railway.
+Rostov Veliky (until 1904 was known as Rostov and Rostov-Yaroslavsky in 1904–2025) is the passenger railway station in Rostov Veliky (Yaroslavl Oblast, Russia) and a stop along the Trans-Siberian Railway.

 History

 The station was opened in 1870 on the Alexandrov - Yaroslavl section.
 The first train from Moscow to Rostov Veliky ran January 1 (13), 1870.

 In 1958, during the electrification of the Alexandrov - Yaroslavl-Glavny section, the station was electrified with 3 kV direct current.